ptitSeb/gl4es/README.md

 gl4es
 ====

-This is a library providing OpenGL 1.x functionality for OpenGL ES accelerated cards.
+This is a library providing OpenGL 1.x functionality for OpenGL ES accelerated hardware.

 This is a fork a glshim (https://github.com/lunixbochs/glshim).
 Go check this lib if you need things like RemoteGL or if need support for TinyGLES (for 100% software rendering).

 The focusse is on compatibility with a wide selection of game and software, as well as speed.

+It has been tested successfully of a large selection of games and software, including: Mincraft, OpenMW, SeriousSam, RVGL, TSMC, TORCS, SpeedDreams, GL-117, Blender 2.68 and many more.

 Most function of OpenGL up to 1.5 are supported, with some notable exceptions:
  * Reading of Depth or Stencil buffer will not work